TimGoll/pcb_buck_test/README.md

 ![TPS62160DSG efficiency range](benchmarks/plots/tps62160_neg_eff.png)
 _(efficiency vs different output currents)_

 The same IC from the previous test was used again, but in a special configuration.
-With the addition of a few further passive components this IC can be used as an inverted powersupply.
+With the addition of a few further passive components this IC can be used as an inverted power supply.
 While the input voltage range is decreased that way, the overall performance is still great.

 One thing to highlight that it is possible to get stable `-5V` from a `5V` source for up to `450mA` of continous current.
-This makes this IC great for the use in OpAmp circuits were a negative rail is needed.
+This makes this IC great for the use in OpAmp circuits where a negative rail is needed.

 A minor drawback is that the efficiency is greatly reduced.